Mass1milian0/deviousWhitelister/readme.md

  - AMP_PASSWORD: the password for the amp account that the bot manages
  - CLIENTID: client id of the bot
  - GUILDID: guild id where the bot will work
+ - MenuChannelID: where the menu has to be posted